ifzz/dr_ge/README.md

 # About
-easy_ge (Easy Game Engine) is a simple, ultra light-weight game engine written in C and released into the public domain.
+dr_ge is a simple, ultra light-weight game engine written in C and released into the public domain.
 Here's what makes it different from the rest.
  * Simple build system.
-That means no dependencies unless it's absolutely necessary.
+The goal is to have the entire engine contained within a single .h file(!) with no external depencies.
  * A small code base.
 The goal is to make it possible to have a statically linked binary that is < 2MB for simple games.
  * A simple, clean, no BS API.